 'Stabiliser', when applied to the original component, seems an inappropriate term.
-With the original stabiliser when first turning on the ignition you will see system voltage i.e. nominally 12v on both the 'B' and 'I' terminals for several seconds, then the 'I' terminal will start switching between system voltage and 0v once or twice per second, after a 2 or 3 second 'warm up' period of being on all the time when first switching on the ignition.
-The relative lengths of the 'on' and 'off' periods change as the system voltage changes - as the system voltage rises the on period gets shorter, and as the system voltage falls it gets longer, the length of the 'off' period is relatively constant.
-The effect is that over time, the average output voltage to the gauges is kept at about 10v, and the gauges give a stable reading determined solely by the sender resistance, and not by changing system voltage.
-Since the gauges it supplies are thermal instruments (the current flowing through a coil heats up a bi-metallic strip which bends and moves a pointer) they are slow to move large distances and so the relatively short on and off periods don't allow the pointer to move very much at all.
+With the original stabiliser when first turning on the ignition you will see system voltage i.e. nominally 12v on both the 'B' and 'I' terminals for several seconds, then the 'I' terminal will start switching between system voltage and 0v once or twice per second - the relative lengths of the 'on' and 'off' periods changing as the system voltage changes.
+As the system voltage rises the 'on' period gets shorter, and as the system voltage falls it gets longer, the length of the 'off' period is relatively constant.
+The effect is that over time the average voltage to the gauges is kept at about 10v and they give a stable reading determined solely by the sender resistance, and not by changing system voltage.
+Since the gauges are thermal instruments (the current flowing through a coil heats up a bi-metallic strip which bends and moves a pointer) they are slow to move large distances and so the relatively short on and off periods don't allow the pointer to move very much at all.
 But if you watch a gauge carefully, when it is showing about 1/2 a tank or normal engine temperature, with the ignition on but the engine off, you can sometimes see the very small movements up and down as the stabiliser switches on and off.

 You may wonder about the effects of ambient temperature changes on the bimetal strip in the stabiliser, and indeed the gauges, as they could be fitted to cars operating in temperatures from well below freezing to above 45C/115F.
 Some have said the ambient changes are much less than the changes due to the heating coil, but even if they were only 10% of the change, a range of 55C/100F in ambient would need the heating coil to be operating at ten times that i.e. 550C/1000F which is ridiculous.
 Instead the stabiliser and gauges are designed to ignore ambient temperature changes, as described here.

 As far as the 'TOP' marking goes, I was surprised at just how much difference the orientation of the original stabiliser makes to the fuel gauge reading (should make no difference with the electronic replacement).

 Updated July 2010: